aaguy-hue/TerrorCTF/README.md

-# dnCTF 2022
+# terrorctf 2024
-here's the challs for terrorctf 2024
+most of the info is in CONTRIBUTING.md but this repo has the challs and in-progress website for terrorctf